 Since its “Reform and Opening Up” from 1978, China has achieved an “economic miracle” and has become the world’s second largest economy.
 Hundreds of millions of Chinese people have been pulled out of poverty, and China’s “middle income group” of voracious consumers is now larger than the middle classes of North America, Europe, and Japan combined.

 This course explores how China has been organized, managed and reformed.
 We will examine the political, economic and social forces that have promoted China’s modernization.

-We will use a multi-disciplinary approach and macro and micro perspectives to examine interrelated and over-lapping topics such as:
+We will use a multi-disciplinary approach and macro and micro perspectives to examine various topics:

-The course will include lectures and discussions, which will focus on the assigned readings.
-We will also probably view and discuss some short videos, including materials from the state-owned China Central Television, which is now broadcast around the world and through the Internet from Beijing; Nairobi, Kenya; and Washington, D.C.
+The course will include lectures and discussions, which will focus on assigned readings.
+We will also discuss short videos, including materials from the state-owned China Global Television Network.

 Students will read the work of both Chinese and non-Chinese authors.
 Readings will include articles and book chapters by political scientists, economists, sociologists, and anthropologists, as well as journalists, government officials, and business leaders.